ku-dmitry/raspberry_lapse/README.md

 # Turning lapse off

 By default it starts recording timelapses every time you power your Raspberry up.
-If you want to turn it off for one session use 'top' console command to find out the python process ID (PID) Then just execute
+If you want to turn it off for one session use `top` console command to find out the python process ID (PID) Then just execute

     sudo kill PID

 Have fun!